anish-bhattacharya/ViT-for-quadrotor-obstacle-avoidance/README.md

 bash launch_evaluation.bash 1 vision
 ```

 Some details: Change `1` to any number of trials you'd like to run.
 If you look at the bash script, you'll see multiple python scripts being run. `envtest/ros/evaluation_node.py` counts crashes, starts and aborts trials, and prints other statistics to the console. `envtest/ros/run_competition.py` subscribes to input depth images and passes them to the corresponding functions (located in `envtest/ros/user_code.py`) that run the model and return desired velocity commands.
-Please note that there is plenty of legacy and messy code throughout these scripts; we hope to clean this up soon, but this is not an actively maintained repository.

 The topic `/debug_img1` streams a depth image with an overlaid velocity vector arrow which indicates the model's output velocity command.

 ## Train